Chinese shamanism: Northeast shamanism

-Modern Shamanism
+Modern shamanism

 Shamanism saw a decline due to Neo-Confucianism labeling it as untutored and disorderly.
-This was furthered in the 19th century with the arrival of Western imperialism’s view of shamanism as superstition, opposing their view of science and western religion.
-The final hit was Maoist China causing all religious practices to disappear from public spaces.
-While spirit mediums have begun reappearing (mostly in rural China) since the 1980’s, they operate with a low profile, often working from their homes, relying on word of mouth to generate business, or in newly built temples under a Taoist Association membership card to be legitimate under the law.
+During Maoist China all religious practices disappeared from public spaces.
+While spirit mediums have begun reappearing (mostly in rural China) since the 1980s, they operate with a low profile, often working from their homes, relying on word of mouth to generate business, or in newly built temples under a Taoist Association membership card to be legitimate under the law.
 The term shamanism and the religion itself has been critiqued by Western scholars due to an unfair and limited comparison to more favored religions such as Christianity and other modern and more documented religions in Western society.

-Today, the term shamanism has a somewhat negative stigma.
 Spirit mediums are often viewed as scammers, and are frequently portrayed as such in television shows and comedies.
 Along with the focus on science, modern medicine, and material culture in China (which created serious doubt in spiritual practices), shamanism is viewed as an opposition to the modern focus of science and medicine in the pursuit of modernizing.
-The marginalization of shamanism is one of the reasons for it mostly being practiced in rural or less developed areas or in small towns, along with the lack of enforcement of anti-shamanism policies among authorities in rural areas (either because they believe in Shamanism themselves or “look the other way in concession to local beliefs”).
+The marginalization of shamanism is one of the reasons for it mostly being practiced in rural or less developed areas or in small towns, along with the lack of enforcement of anti-shamanism policies among authorities in rural areas (either because they believe in Shamanism themselves or "look the other way in concession to local beliefs").
 Shamanistic practices today include controlling the weather, healing diseases modern medicine can not treat, exorcism of ghosts and demons, and seeing or divining the future.

 Shamanism's decrease in popularity is not reflected in all areas.
 It still maintains popularity in many areas in southern China (such as in Chaoshan) and rural northern China.
-Taiwan (although Taiwan tried to ban Shamanism, in the end only restricting it) still have many who openly practice without the stigma seen in other parts of China.
+Taiwan (although Taiwan tried to ban shamanism, in the end only restricting it) still have many who openly practice without the stigma seen in parts of China.
+Chinese mediumship, which originated from Chinese shamanism, is widely practised in Chinese folk religion in Taiwan.
+Talismans and certain sorcery practices in Taoism also originated from Chinese shamanism.